 - Listen to and believe them.
 Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
 Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
 Do not promise to keep it a secret - Write up your conversation as soon as possible in the child's own words.
 Stick to the facts, and do not put your own judgement on it.
-The child's words must be recorded verbatim - Sign and date the write-up/record on CPOMs and pass it on to the DSL.
+The child's words must be recorded verbatim - Record on CPOMS and verbally pass it on to the DSL.
 Alternatively, if appropriate, make a referral to children's social care and/or the police directly, and tell the DSL as soon as possible that you have done so